moltenllama/gct-systems-training/glimcare/index.md

 Tickets all have the some common information attached to them.
 Here's a summary:

-- **Ticket Number:** A unique number given to every ticket and what we usuually use to look up a ticket when searching.
+- **Ticket Number:** A unique number given to every ticket and what we usually use to look up a ticket when searching.
 - **Status:** This let's us know the current state of a ticket.
 Tickets can be open, closed or pending.
 - **Priority:** Let's us prioritize tickets and alerts us to tickets that need immediate action.
 Can be Low, Medium or High.
 An 'Emergency' priority will be added in a future release.
 - **Queue:** Queues allow us to group tickets together.
 As Glimesh grows so will the amount of tickets we receive.
 We'll need to sort tickets in to queues like 'Billing', 'Technical Issues', 'Team Lead Required' etc.